maxtomczyk/powerbot-cms/README.md

 ## Support
 Incredbot CMS is my side project and the only dev working on it is me, but it's under active development so I can use it in my job.
 Right now the best way to support me is to suggest what should be changed/added to this project or just to contribute and directly help me with development.

+## License
+Incredbot CMS is licensed under the terms of CC BY-NC 4.0.
+It means that you can use Incredbot CMS for non commercial purposes.
+If you like this project and want to use it to make money, contact me at m.tomczyk.dev@gmail.com